SebastianTirsen/ms4-vintage-furniture/README.md

 Expected:

 Form submits with no warnings or errors and user is redirected to the logged in users profile.html page.
-Successmessage is displayed that user successfully signed in as <username>.
+Success-message is displayed that user successfully signed in as <username>.

 Actual: